 - The catalog is based on time, not requirements complexity.

-- The Catalog values are aligned based on estimated time, not spent time measured once a story is completed.
+- The Catalog values are aligned based on the estimated time, not spent time measured once a story is completed.

 - Values are very precise.
 The goal should be to create groups of requirements.